salesforce-marketingcloud/FuelSDK-Node-REST/README.md

 ## Contributing

 We welcome all contributions and issues!
 There's only one way to make this better, and that's by using it.
 If you would like to contribute, please checkout our [guidelines][5]!

+## Supported Node Versions

+We follow the [Node.js Release Schedule](https://github.com/nodejs/Release#release-schedule).
+When the current date is past the version's "Maintenance LTS End" it will no longer be supported by this library.
+A major release on this module will be published when this occurs.

 ## ChangeLog